fostiropoulos/auto-dataset/README.md

 For extracting features, you will need `ray` for distributed execution.
 There is no support without using ray as it is prohibitively slow.

-Install AutoDS with the following commands:
+There are optional dependencies for feature extraction not included with AutoDS.
+You will need to install with the following commands:

 `pip install autods[dist]`

 **Development**

-To contribute, you will need to install with option `[dev]`
+To contribute to this repository, you will need to install with option `[dev]`

 `pip install autods[dev]`

 ### [Download Features](https://drive.google.com/file/d/1insLK3FoGw-UEQUNnhzyxsql7z28lplZ/view?usp=sharing)

-Extract `stream_feats.tar` and put it under `root_path` of your choice.
+Extract `stream_feats.tar` and place it on the `root_dir` of your choice.

 ## Examples